 Finding A New Style of Bottle Brush Tree

-I just saw the cutest bottle brush tree and wanted to invest in the new style so much.
+I just saw the cutest bottle brush tree and wanted to invest in the new style.

-However, I have tons of bottle brush trees at home.
-No, they are not exactly like the new one, and that’s how they get you!
-They change it just enough to make you want to throw the old ones away and buy new ones.
+However, I have tons of bottlebrush trees at home, so I couldn’t justify buying more.
+No, they are not exactly like the new ones, and that’s how they get you!
+They change them just enough to make you want to throw the old ones away and buy new ones.

 Well, I would not be tricked like that, so here’s how I repurposed my old bottle brush trees.